-Broker network doesn’t provide optimal route to transfer data between a set of brokers and nodes.
+The Broker network doesn’t provide optimal route to transfer data between a set of brokers and nodes.
 Every broker gets the message and forwards it directly.

 Reliability issues are found in maintaining brokers.
 Brokers are not always reliable in message transmission.
-Message could get lost without notification.
-Broker could also fail.
+Messages can get lost without notification and the broker could also fail.
 Then the potential failure points in the system increase as the number of brokers increase.
 This brings additional work to manage distributed brokers.